Colonel Bleep

-Colonel Bleep is a 1957 American animated TV series, which was the first color cartoon series made for television.
-It was created and written by Robert D. Buchanan and Jack Schleh in June 8, 1956, and was animated by Soundac, Inc. of Miami.
-The show was originally syndicated in September 21, 1957 as a segment on Uncle Bill's TV Club.
+Colonel Bleep is a 1957 American science fiction animated TV series which was the first color cartoon series made for television.
+It was created and written by Robert D. Buchanan and Jack Schleh on June 8, 1956, and was animated by Soundac, Inc. of Miami.
+The show was originally syndicated on September 21, 1957, as a segment on Uncle Bill's TV Club.
 One hundred episodes, of varying length of between three and six minutes each, were produced.
-Of these episodes, 44 episodes are known to exist in some form, eight of which are only available in monochrome.
+Of these episodes, 45 episodes are known to exist in some form, eight of which are only available in black and white.